 Advantages of Afghanistan company registration

-- Afghanistan is very close to two major markets – China and Russia.
-Furthermore, the Government is signing several multi-billion dollar trade and investment deals with several jurisdictions including US, India and China;
+- Afghanistan is close to the two major markets of China and Russia.
+Furthermore, the Afghan government is signing several multi-billion dollar trade and investment deals with the likes of the US, India and China.

 Disadvantages of Afghanistan company registration